i-love-flamingo/httpcache/Readme.md

 ## Cache backends

-Currently there are the following backends available:
+Currently, there are the following backends available:

 ### memory